Week 8 NFL betting guide, odds, picks, predictions, player props, DFS and fantasy football rankings

 SportsLine's team of Vegas experts and its proven model and experts to get you ready for Week 8 NFL betting

 While home favorites have won 73.8% of games, straight up, this season, their spread record isn't quite as decisive.
 Home favorites have covered in 55% of games, which is information you could use when making Week 8 NFL bets.
-There are just three road favorites on the Week 8 NFL schedule, as home teams giving points include the Ravens (-3.5) versus the Bears, the Eagles (-7.5) against the Giants, the Broncos (-3.5) as they host the Cowboys, and the Colts (-14.5) when they take on the Titans.
+There are just three road favorites on the Week 8 NFL schedule, as home teams giving points include the Ravens (-2.5) versus the Bears, even with Tyler Huntley under center in place of Lamar Jackson, the Eagles (-7.5) against the Giants, the Broncos (-3.5) as they host the Cowboys, and the Colts (-14.5) when they take on the Titans.
 A thorough Week 8 NFL betting guide would observe the trends around the league, allowing you to be fully informed before making NFL predictions.

 Meanwhile, one of those three road favorites is Green Bay (-3) as it will visit old friend, Aaron Rodgers, and Pittsburgh on Sunday night.
 Which side of the Week 8 NFL odds should you back in this contest, and should your Week 8 NFL picks include Rodgers, Jordan Love, D.K.
 Metcalf or Josh Jacobs within Fantasy football lineups or as part of NFL player props?
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 8, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.
 Join SportsLine here, and for a limited time get your first month for $1 using promo code CHAMPIONSHIP.